ocoretech/CTF-workbook/VulnForum.md

 ### 3. **Logging in as Toby**

 Go back to the URL, where it says Invalid Domain.
-Refresh the page and you will get a login page, where you can login with tha same credentials you used to create the new account.
+Refresh the page and it will display a login page, you can login with tha same credentials which you used to create the new account.

 After logging in, create a new user.
-Before creating a user, head back to the home page and click on Toby and copy the hash value in the URL.
+Before creating a user, head back to the home page and click on the link highlighted on Toby's name and copy the hash value in the URL.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/274d7b37-b714-4f27-b4ac-12571d229213)